paraigor/local_library/README.md

 ```
 If no arguments will be specified, default values will be applied.

+After library is downloaded, you can visit it locally on your computer.
+For this, just doubleclick on file `index1.html` from `pages` folder.

 ### Project Goals

 This code was written for educational purposes as part of an online course for web developers at [dvmn.org](https://dvmn.org/).